Deep Learning for Time Series Anomaly Detection: A Survey: Background

 where $\hat{T}$ is the normal trend.

-\item {\texttt{Shapelt}}: There is a subsequence whose shapelet or cycle differs from the normal shapelet component of the sequence.
-Variations in economic conditions like productivity or the total demand for and supply of the goods and services are often the cause of these fluctuations.
+\item {\texttt{Shapelet}}: Shapelet means a distinctive, time series subsequence pattern.
+There is a subsequence whose time series pattern or cycle differs from the usual pattern found in the rest of the sequence.
+Variations in economic conditions, like the total demand for and supply of goods and services, are often the cause of these fluctuations.
 In the short-run, these changes lead to periods of expansion and recession.

 where $\hat{C}$ specifies the cycle or shape of expected subsequences.
-For example, the last highlight in \ref{fig:temporal} where shape of the segment changed due to some fluctuations.
+For example, the last highlight in Fig.~\ref{fig:temporal} where the shape of the segment changed due to some fluctuations.

-\end{itemize} In this context, the optimal alignment of two time series is used in dynamic time warping (DTW) \citep{muller2007dynamic} for determining the dissimilarity between them, thus, DTW has been applied to anomaly detection \citep{benkabou2018unsupervised}, \citep{song2022robust}.
-Moreover, MTS is composed of multiple dimensions (a.k.a, metrics) that each describes a different aspect of a complex entity.
-Spatial dependencies (correlations) among metrics within an entity are also known as intermetric dependencies and can be linear or nonlinear.
+\end{itemize} Having discussed various types of anomalies, we understand that these can often be characterised by the distance between the actual subsequence observed and the expected subsequence.
+In this context, dynamic time warping (DTW) \citep{muller2007dynamic}, which optimally aligns two time series, is a valuable method for measuring this dissimilarity.
+Consequently, DTW's ability to accurately calculate temporal alignments makes it a suitable tool for anomaly detection applications, as evidenced in several studies \citep{benkabou2018unsupervised}, \citep{song2022robust}.
+Moreover, MTS is composed of multiple dimensions (a.k.a, metrics \citep{su2019robust, li2021multivariate}) that each describe a different aspect of a complex entity.
+Spatial dependencies (correlations) among dimensions within an entity, also known as intermetric dependencies, can be linear or nonlinear.
 MTS would exhibit a wide range of anomalous behaviour if these correlations were broken.
-An example is shown in the left part of Fig. \ref{fig:intermetric}, the correlation between power consumption (metric 1) and CPU usage (metric 2) usage is positive, but it breaks about 100th of a second after it begins.
-Such an anomaly was named the intermetric anomaly in this study.
+An example is shown in the left part of Fig. \ref{fig:intermetric}.
+The correlation between power consumption in the first dimension (metric 1) and CPU usage in the second dimension (metric 2) usage is positive, but it breaks about 100th of a second after it begins.
+Such an anomaly is named the intermetric anomaly in this study.

+where $X^{j}$ and $X^{k}$ are different dimensions of the MTS, $\mathbf{Corr}$ denotes the correlation function that measures the relationship between two dimensions, $\delta t_j$ and $\delta t_k$ are time shifts that adjust the comparison windows for dimensions $j$ and $k$, accommodating asynchronous events or delays between observations, $t$ is the starting point of the time window, $w$ is the width of the time window, indicating the duration over which correlations are assessed, $\text{diss}_{\text{corr}}$ is a function that quantifies the divergence in correlation between the standard, long-term measurement and the dynamic, short-term measurement within the specified window, $\text{threshold}$ is a predefined limit that determines when the divergence in correlations signifies an anomaly, and $D$ is the set of all dimensions within the MTS, with the comparison conducted between every unique pair $(j, k)$ where $j \neq k$.

+Dimensionality reduction techniques, such as selecting a subset of critical dimensions based on domain knowledge or preliminary analysis, help manage the computational complexity that increases with the number of dimensions.